Emergent spin-1 trimerized valence bond crystal in the spin-1/2 Heisenberg model on the star lattice

-In addition, we implement SU(2) symmetry in TN states and related algorithms by using QSpace techniques \cite{Qspace}: we impose SU(2) symmetry in every single tensor index, retain the symmetry during imaginary time evolutions and other tensor manipulations, keep track of multiplets (instead of individual states) on the bonds, and manipulate only reduced tensors (instead of full tensors), thus reducing both the memory and CPU time dramatically \cite{Qspace, KagomeS12}.
+In addition, we implement SU(2) symmetry in TN states and related algorithms by using QSpace techniques \cite{Qspace}: we impose SU(2) symmetry in every single tensor index, retain the symmetry during imaginary time evolutions and other tensor manipulations, and keep track of multiplets (instead of individual states) on the bonds.
+We only need to optimize the reduced tensors (instead of full tensors), andnthus reduce both the memory and CPU time dramatically \cite{Qspace, KagomeS12}.

-First, we compare the ground-state energy obtained by different methods.
+We compare the ground-state energy obtained by different methods.
 In Fig.~\ref{fig0}(a), we show the energy obtained by plain and SU(2) PEPS calculations, which both converge to the same results.
 Note that for comparable number of states $D$, a lower ground state energy can be obtained by plain PEPS as compared to SU(2) PEPS, since it is allowed to break symmetries and hence has access to a larger variational parameter space.
-However, the results converge towards the same value for large $D$, suggeting that as expected, the tensors eventually converge to tensors that respect symmetries.
+However, the results converge towards the same value for large $D$, suggesting that as expected, the tensors eventually converge to tensors that respect symmetries.
 This justifies the exploitation of symmetries at significantly reduced overall numerical cost.

-In Fig.~\ref{fig0}(b) we show the energy obtained from SU(2) TN simulations and cylindrical DMRG for $-10.0\leq J_e \leq 3.0$, which show an excellent agreement in the whole region.
+In Fig.~\ref{fig0}(b) we plot the energy obtained from SU(2) TN simulations and cylindrical DMRG for $-10.0\leq J_e \leq 3.0$, which shows an excellent agreement in the whole region.
 Moreover, the appearance of a cusp in the energy curve at $J_e = 0$ indicates a first-order phase transition.